RSP Systems A/S

 For the purpose of testing and further developing our device, focus groups and usability studies are performed with voluntary participants.

 If you sign up to participate in a focus group or a usability study, we will collect your name, your e-mail address, other relevant contact information and your date of birth.

 Personal data collected in connection hereto will exclusively be processed for the purpose of recruiting participants to focus groups and usability studies.

 If you sign up to participate in a focus group or a usability study, you will also be asked to provide us with your explicit written consent to the processing of genetic data and data concerning health.
 You may only participate in a focus group or usability study if such consent is obtained.
 The consent form contains further information on the usages and retention of the personal data collected.

 3. Who do we share personal data with and where do we transfer data to?

 We make use of third-party suppliers for storage and processing of certain data, as well as sharing personal data with recruitment agencies, investigators, newsletter delivery systems and other relevant third parties.
 The parties in question process data solely under our instructions and contracts for corporations as well as data processor agreements and may not use data for their own purposes.

-To fulfil your requests, develop our device and conduct tests and trials, we may need to transfer your personal data outside the jurisdiction in which you provide it and thus also to entities countries outside the EU/EEA.
-All such entities are certified under a Privacy Shield or have entered into agreements based on the EU standard contractual clauses to ensure that we comply with our legal obligation to have a lawful basis for transferring personal data.
+To fulfill your requests, develop our device and conduct tests and trials, we may need to transfer your personal data outside the jurisdiction in which you provide it and thus also to entities countries outside the EU/EEA.
+All such entities have entered into agreements based on the EU standard contractual clauses – or from October 2023 at the latest on the Data Privacy Framework – to ensure that we comply with our legal obligation to have a lawful basis for transferring personal data.

 We will keep your personal data confidential and secure, thus we have implemented appropriate safeguards, policies, and technical measures to protect your personal data.